Kuhlman Law, LLC was founded to give those who feel that they have been marginalized by the actions of other the justice they deserve.

 • Many other suspicious causes.

-Causes of Orthopedic Medical Malpractice
+Causes of Oregon Orthopedic Medical Malpractice

 A patient harmed by orthopedic medical malpractice may be entitled to damages, or monetary compensation, for the injuries caused by a healthcare provider’s reckless, careless, and negligent mistakes during a procedure, surgery, or other treatment rendered to a patient.
 There are many causes why a patient could be injured due to Oregon orthopedic medical malpractice.
 Some of the most common reasons include the following: